Theme: “How?”

 Philippians 4:13 NKJV

-We do not fight thoughts with our own opinions.
+Casting down arguments means refusing to let a lie stand unchallenged.
+We do not fight lies with our own opinions.
 We fight lies with the truth of God’s Word.

 3. How Do We Bring Every Thought Captive?

 Paul does not say we bring only some thoughts captive.
 He says we bring every thought into captivity to the obedience of Christ.
+This includes thoughts of fear, lust, anger, pride, bitterness, jealousy, condemnation, revenge, unbelief, discouragement, and despair.

 Bringing thoughts captive is not pretending wrong thoughts are not there.
 It is bringing them into the light of God’s truth and refusing to let them become rulers in the heart.